ntd806/NodejsCore/README.md

 # betting
 betting core
 # Requirement
-* Nodejs is verion more than v10
+* Nodejs is the version more than v10
 * Nodemon
 # Installing
 # Running